siraj013/Market-Insight-Dashboard-MID-/README.md

 # Market Insight Dashboard — Sentiment & Valuation Analysis

 **Goal:** A clean ui that demonstrates an end-to-end finance data workflow using real stock data.
 It contains Python scripts, SQL schema & queries, and Power BI instructions.
-The project is intentionally simple, beginner-friendly and professional.
+This project is intentionally simple and user-friendly.

 ---

 ## Project Overview